 This chapter reviews research findings on agroecosystem mitigation of climate change.
-Thirteen summary statements of the research are provided at the end of the chapter.
+Fourteen summary statements of the research findings are provided on p.
+38, near the beginning of the policy recommendations chapter.

 Focus on systems of practices.
-Agricultural management practices have substantial impacts on soil organic carbon (SOC) and overall soil health as well as direct agricultural GHG emissions.
+Agricultural management practices have substantial impacts on SOC and overall soil health as well as direct agricultural GHG emissions.
 Thus, farmers and ranchers can play important roles in decreasing the net GHG "footprint" and in building agricultural resilience to the impacts of climate change.
 While individual practices such as cover cropping or no-till can accrue measurable amounts of SOC, integrated systems of practices based on sound agro-ecological principles have the greatest potential to mitigate agricultural GHG emissions, sequester and stabilize SOC, and attain the full measure of a productive and resilient agriculture (Lal et al., 1998).
 Integrated production systems include: sustainable, organic, biodynamic, regenerative, and conservation agriculture; holistic management, permaculture, agro-forestry, and others.
 While these systems differ in significant ways, all show potential to offer part of the solution to climate disruption (see Sidebar).
 Throughout this discussion, the terms ecological agriculture and agro-ecological systems will apply collectively to all these approaches to a truly sustainable and climate-friendly agriculture.